mariam1972008/Quantum-Computing-for-Atmospheric-Chemistry-in-Egypt/README.md

 engineering, and preparation for both classical and quantum models.
 Highlight any quantum-specific data transformations.]
  # 2. Classical Model Development
- # Responsible Team Member: Mariam Khaled
+ # Responsible Team Member: Nada
  # Placeholder: Describe the classical model(s) developed, including algorith
  ms, frameworks, and training process.
 Explain why these models were chosen and any challenges faced.
 Reference drafts in classical_model/drafts/.]